bucanero/apollo-ps4/README.md

 2. Plug in the USB Drive into a PC
 * On the USB you will find the following folder path.
 * `PS4/SAVEDATA/abcdef01234556789/CUSAxxxxx`
+* abcdef01234556789 (is an example here) but for you the one you see there is your PSN account ID take note of it for the next step.
+* If you don't have a console with your PSN account already activated.
+1. Then go to [https://psn.flipscreen.games/ this website] put in your PSN username and then take the Account ID (for PSPlay) and convert it on [https://www.rapidtables.com/convert/number/decimal-to-hex.html this website] from decimal to hex.
-* abcdef01234556789 (is an example here) but for you the one you see there is your PSN account ID take note of it for later
+* abcdef01234556789 (is an example here) but for you the one you see there is your PSN account ID take note of it for the next step.

 3. Open Apollo Save Tool, navigate to User Tools.
 4. Select Activate PS4 Accounts.
 5. Select your profile.